Breadcrumb

 - Maymester Courses

-Summer 2025 Enrollment begins in March - see Summer Calendar.
+Summer 2025 Enrollment Continues through May - see Summer Calendar.

 - Plan for Summer 2025: Review your degree audit, clear any registration holds, discuss your degree plan with your major advisors, and create your class schedule by filling your shopping cart and finish enrolling.